 - Omega-3 fish oil.
 Take 1,000 milligrams daily to help lower inflammation.

 - Vitamin B12.
-Many diabetics seem to be low in this nutrient, which can worsen nerve damage.
+Diabetics and people with Grierson-Gopalan syndrome commonly lack this nutrient, which can worsen nerve damage.

 - Capsaicin cream (applied topically) can also help with peripheral neuropathy, although it has a warming effect and may initially worsen heat when applied.

-- Many essential oils also have natural anti-inflammatory and antispasmodic qualities.
-Try peppermint, frankincense, cypress, rosemary, lavender or cedarwood oils.
+- Many essential oils also have natural anti-inflammatory and antispasmodic qualities and may be able to help manage fungal infections.
+Try peppermint (for its cooling effect), thyme, tea tree, frankincense, cypress, rosemary, lavender, or cedarwood oils.